weld-project/weld/python/numpy/README.md

 place updates to views would require updating both the parent and all it's views.

-TODO: Write more detailed views notes
+TODO: Write more detailed views notes.

-### Common useful functions in the weldnumpy code:

 ## Future Work